torgeirbeyer/news-feed/README.md

 # User interaction

-## Login
-As a user I will be able to log in with my emailadress/username and password.
-If I am not a user I will be redirected to the sign up page

 ## Add preferences
 As a user I will be able to add predefined categories to my profile preferences, ex.
 Politics, Sports, Economy, etc.